Filippo Lussana

 Filippo Lussana (17 December 1820 – 25 December 1897) was an Italian physiologist.

-In his medical research he dealt with the laws of nutrition, functions of the nervous system, cerebral localization, gustatory innervation, the relationship between touch and pain, and the causes of dizziness, and pellagra.
-Lussana was the author of more than two hundred scientific publications, receiving two gold medals from the Royal Society of Medical Sciences and Natural Sciences in Brussels and the Royal Academy of Medicine of Belgium, for his studies on "Fiber and blood" and "Monograph on the encephalic centers".
+His medical research addressed the laws of nutrition, the functions of the nervous system, cerebral localization, gustatory innervation, the relationship between touch and pain, and the causes of dizziness and pellagra.
+Lussana authored more than two hundred scientific publications and received two gold medals from the Royal Society of Medical Sciences and Natural Sciences in Brussels and the Royal Academy of Medicine of Belgium for his studies on "Fiber and Blood" and "Monograph on the Encephalic Centers".

-In addition to research, Filippo Lussana was also a writer, a painter and a poet.
-Combining art and science, he tried to find a dialectical relationship between imagination and analysis, and to achieve a rational synthesis.
+In addition to his scientific work, Lussana was also a writer, painter, and poet.
+He sought to combine art and science, exploring the dialectical relationship between imagination and analysis to achieve a rational synthesis.

 Life

-Filippo Lussana was born in Cenate Sopra, in Valpredina on 17 September 1820, son of Felice Lussana and Barbara Epis.

-His home town was in the province of Bergamo, at that time in the Habsburg Kingdom of Lombardy–Venetia.
+Filippo Lussana was born in Cenate Sopra, in Valpredina, on 17 December 1820, the son of Felice Lussana and Barbara Epis.
+His hometown was in the province of Bergamo, then part of the Habsburg Kingdom of Lombardy–Venetia.